ericsonga/APCSAReview/_sources/SearchSort/ssMedMC.rst

    :correct: c
    :feedback_a: This would be true if the third value was something that wasn't in the array.
    :feedback_b: This would be true if the third value was 1
-   :feedback_c: This is a binary search and it returns the index of the third value which is 1 in this case.
+   :feedback_c: This is a binary search and it returns the index of the value 3, which is 1.
    :feedback_d: This would be true if the third value was 5.
    :feedback_e: This would be true if the third value was 8.